- What are business rates / national non-domestic rates?

 My business property is empty; do I have to pay the full amount of business rates ?

 Yes.
-As from 1 April 2008 unoccupied non-domestic properties are liable for the full property rates.
+Unoccupied non-domestic properties are liable for the full property rates.
 A limited number of property types however, are exempt from empty property rates.
 Examples of these are:

 - The first six months that a industrial property is empty and unoccupied